erikdubois/Sardi/README.md

 The output will be all the icons that were hardcoded.

 June 2015 I filed all the hardcoded links of Linux Mint to that website and now all hardcoded links should be gone, IF YOU RUN THE SCRIPT.
 If you do find one, file it yourself at the above mentioned website.

-If you are interested as the how and why icons do what they do, check out the youtube.